The GynoCine ProjecT

-The primary outcome of the GYNOCINE PROJECT: WOMEN FILMMAKERS and CINEMAS directed by BARBARA ZECCHI, is to develop an open access online database that offers unique resources related to the production of women filmmakers around the world.
+The primary outcome of the GYNOCINE PROJECT: WOMEN FILMMAKERS, FEMINISM, AND FILM STUDIES directed by BARBARA ZECCHI, is to develop an open access online database that offers unique resources related to the production of women filmmakers around the world.
 From the first generation of filmmakers who worked during the so called silent era and whose movies have disappeared, but who have left a significant trace through documents, photographs, film posters and reviews in film journals and in newspapers; and from the second generation of women whose movies are in general only available in Film Archives in VHS or in 35mm format; to the third generation, that started to work during the 1st wave feminist revolution and had to fight against a male dominated industry; the fourth generation —a larger group of women filmmakers who made critics talk about a women's boom behind the camera—; to, finally, the fifth generation: the production of contemporary film directors.

 This project provides biographical information about these filmmakers and gives access to reviews of their films, journal and newspaper articles, to interviews and to a bibliography of scholarly works on the topic.